CHUNCHENG LIU

 TwitterLinkLink

-My works have been published in leading journals such as Big Data & Society; International Sociology; Journal of Contemporary China, Journal of the International AIDS Society; Social Science & Medicine; Sociological Forum; and Science, Technology & Human Values with more than 1000 citations.
+My works have been published in leading journals such as Big Data & Society; Journal of Contemporary China, Social Science & Medicine; Sociological Forum; and Science, Technology & Human Values.
+I have received awards and funding from American Sociological Association, Association for Asian Studies, and Horowitz Foundation for Social Policy, and others.
 I have also been featured in various media outlets such as The Guardian, BMJ, and RestofWorld.